decisivedevops/ChatGPT-Tools/Prompt-Splitter/README.md

 2. Each chunk contains a prefix and postfix that instructs the AI on the process of receiving and acknowledging the chunks, and to wait for the completion of chunk transmission before processing subsequent requests.

 ## Usage
+1. Clone the repository using `git clone https://github.com/decisivedevops/ChatGPT-Tools.git`

-1. Open the `html` file in a web browser.
+2. Open `Prompt-Splitter/Prompt-Splitter.html` file in a web browser.

-2. In the text area, input the text you want to split into smaller chunks for use with ChatGPT.
+3. In the text area, input the text you want to split into smaller chunks for use with ChatGPT.

-3. In the input field below, you can specify a custom length for each chunk by entering the number of characters (default is 10,000).
+4. In the input field below, you can specify a custom length for each chunk by entering the number of characters (default is 10,000).

-4. Click the "Split Text" button to process the text and divide it into smaller chunks.
+5. Click the "Split Text" button to process the text and divide it into smaller chunks.

-5. The application will display the text divided into smaller chunks.
+6. The application will display the text divided into smaller chunks.
 You can copy each chunk individually by clicking the "Copy" button next to it.

-6. Paste the copied chunks into ChatGPT or any other language model with character limitations.
+7. Paste the copied chunks into ChatGPT or any other language model with character limitations.

 > Remember, this is just an HTML file.
 It doesn't save your data or send it anywhere.
 Once you close the file, all the text will be lost, so make sure to save your work elsewhere!